Adelaide (Beethoven): Text

-For his poem Matthisson chose an unusual meter, with the pattern trochee, dactyl, trochee, trochee, trochee.
-This is a German adaptation of a meter used in ancient Greek and Latin, the Phaelacian hendecasyllable.
+Formally, the poem is a sapphic ode, a metrical form adapted into German from Ancient Greek (notably the verse of Sappho).
+For the three main lines of each stanza, the meter is what is called a Phaelacian hendecasyllable, bearing the rhythmic pattern trochee – dactyl – trochee – trochee – trochee.
+The short concluding line, the Adonius, has a dactyl plus a trochee; in Matthison's poem it always consists of the addressee's name, "Adelaide".

-The poem clearly struck a chord with Beethoven, whose personal life often centered on his yearnings for idealized and unattainable women.
+The poem clearly struck a chord with Beethoven, whose personal life, as in the poem, often centered on his yearnings for idealized and unattainable women.
 The letter of thanks that Beethoven later wrote to Matthisson testifies to his emotional engagement with the poem:

 Music

 Adelaide is in the key of B-flat major; the vocal range is appropriate for a tenor or soprano voice (it is also performed in transposed versions by other voices).
 A performance lasts about six minutes.
 The song is through-composed, meaning that every stanza is set to different music.

 Beethoven treated the text in two parts.
 The first, covering the first three stanzas, is set larghetto and marked dolce.
 There is a triplet accompaniment in the piano, with many modulations through the flat keys, creating a dreamy atmosphere.
 As Cooper remarks, "the lover sees his beloved wherever he wanders, and the music correspondingly wanders through a great range of keys and rhythms."

 The second part of Beethoven's song sets the extravagant death fantasy of the final stanza, in which flowers sprout from the poet's grave to express his undying love.
 Strikingly, Beethoven sets this stanza in tones not of despair but of ecstasy; the tempo marking is allegro molto.
 In an essay on this song, Carla Ramsey offers an almost lurid account of the final section:

 "A culmination of the yearnings expressed in the earlier part of the song, the Allegro molto might be viewed as a kind of triumphal march in which the young lover exults in a death and a transfiguration whereby he is symbolically united with his beloved...
 The march crescendos and culminates on F above middle C with an impassioned outcry of the beloved's name.
 The final eleven measures, marked calando, musically portray an almost post-coital relaxation of the exhausted lover into his lover's arms with a dying, prayer-like exhalation: "Adelaide."